 Basis of Presentation - The financial statements reflect investments in controlled subsidiaries on a consolidated basis and Alliant Energy's, IPL's and WPL's proportionate shares of jointly-owned utility EGUs.
-Unconsolidated investments, which Alliant Energy and WPL do not control, but have the ability to exercise significant influence over operating and financial policies, are accounted for under the equity method of accounting.
+Unconsolidated investments that Alliant Energy and WPL do not control are accounted for under the equity method of accounting.
 Under the equity method of accounting, Alliant Energy and WPL initially record the investment at cost, and adjust the carrying amount of the investment to recognize their respective share of the earnings or losses of the investee.
 Dividends received from an investee reduce the carrying amount of the equity investment.
 Investments that do not meet the criteria for consolidation or the equity method of accounting are accounted for under the cost method.